cantalupo555/yandex-disk-photo-exporter/README.md

 - 📸 Automatically downloads all photos from your Yandex Disk
 - 📅 Processes photos organized by date
+- 🗓️ **Filter by date range** - download only photos from a specific period
 - 🔄 Intelligent scrolling to avoid reprocessing
 - 🔐 Uses your existing browser profile (preserves login)
 - ⚙️ Configurable batch size and download directory